 Section 2: Faculty Handbook Amendment Committee

 The Faculty Handbook Amendment Committee is a standing committee of the Faculty Council.
-It is composed of one faculty member from each of the five schools and one faculty member at large elected by the members of the Faculty Council for terms of two years; terms will be staggered to ensure continuity of membership.
+It is composed of one faculty member from each of the five schools and the current vice-chairperson of the Faculty Council.
+Representatives of the schools will serve for terms of two years; terms will be staggered to ensure continuity of membership.

 Members of the Faculty Handbook Amendment Committee must be tenured or have served more than five years as a full-time faculty member.